For men and women age 50 and older

 Immunizations

-Hepatitis B Recommended 2, 3, or 4 dose series depending on vaccine or condition for ages 19 to 59.For individuals with risk factors; for individuals seeking protection.4
+Hepatitis B Recommended 2-, 3-, or 4-dose series depending on vaccine or condition for ages 19–59.12

-Meningococcal For individuals with risk factors present8
+Meningococcal For people with risk factors present.5

 Screenings/counseling/services